About Me

 What's here?

 • I'm from Beijing, China.
-My Chinese name is 田秋实.
-It is written as 田秋實 in traditional Chinese characters.
-Tian (田) is my family name, and it means a crop field.
-Qiushi (秋实) is my given name, roughly pronouced as "tsyu-shri," and it means autumn fruits.
-You can listen to the pronounciation on Google Translate.
-I always go by Chris when talking in English.
+My Chinese name is 田秋实 (in traditional Chinese characters: 田秋實).
+Tian 田 is my family name, and it means a crop field.
+Qiushi 秋实 is my given name, roughly pronounced as "tsyou-shri," and it means autumn fruits.
+You can listen to the pronunciation on Google Translate.
+I go by Chris when speaking English.

 • I took the banner photo of the Orion Nebula (Messier 42) myself!
-With my own 4-inch reflector and my dad's Canon 5D Mark II when I was... little.
-Oh gosh, it feels like many years ago and I don't remember exactly when!
+With my own 4-inch reflector and my dad's Canon 5D Mark II when I was... little ;)

 Contact